oasis-open/cti-stix-validator/README.rst

 **As A Script**

-The validator comes with a bundled script: `stix2-validator.py`.
-You can use it to validate a JSON file containing STIX content:
+The validator comes with a bundled script which you can use to validate a JSON file containing STIX content:

 ::

-  $ stix-validator.py <stix_file.json>
+  $ stix2_validator <stix_file.json>

 **As A Library**